 Many job-search websites allow you to filter by location, industry, and job type.
 This can help you find positions that are a good match for your skills and interests.

 Niche-bassed job search websites are also a great resource.
 These websites allow you to search for jobs based on your specific skillset, industry, or experience level.

 Research each company before applying, no matter what method you use to find job openings.
 This will help you tailor your resume and cover letter to the position and increase your chances of getting an interview.

 10. Do extensive research

-Finally, the most important job hunting tip is to do your research.
+Finally, the most critical job-hunting tip is to do your research.
 This includes researching companies, jobs, industries, and salaries.

 Knowing what you’re getting into before accepting a job offer is important.
 Ensure you understand the company’s culture, the job duties, and the salary range.

 You can also use salary calculators to get an idea of what you should be paid based on your skill set, experience, and location.
 This information can help you negotiate a better salary when you’re offered a job.

 Don’t limit your research to the internet.
 You can also talk to friends, family, and colleagues who work in the industry you’re interested in.
 They can give you insights that you won’t find online.